sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-acpi-profile.md

 <td><p>Platform Specific Parameters</p></td>
 <td><p>variable</p></td>
 <td><p>34h</p></td>
-<td><p>The content of the platform specific parameters is determined by the start mechanism used by this system’s TPM 2.0 device interface.
+<td><p>The content of the platform specific parameters is determined by the start mechanism used by this system's TPM 2.0 device interface.
 This field contains values that may be used to initiate command processing.
 This information may be vendor specific.
 For Start Method values of 2 or 6 the field is not used and the Byte Length is zero.</p></td>
 </tr>
 </tbody>
 </table>